Myat-Pwint/CMS-LearningJournals/Week-4/README.md

 ## Content Insights

 Throughout this practical, my focus was on learning the essentials of opening WordPress and creating an account via the localhost installation.
 The process encountered challenges, primarily related to file name changes during unzipping and conflicts with other database applications running simultaneously.
 After watching tutorial videos and engaging in discussions with classmates facing similar issues, a solution was found by identifying and stopping conflicting applications in the Windows "services" software.
-This allowed the successful creation of a new database in phpMyAdmin, establishing a connection with WordPress.
+This allowed the creation of a new database in phpMyAdmin, establishing a connection with WordPress.

 ## Career/Employability/Learning Insights